 The change to reinforced concrete will impact both the cost and schedule of the project.
-To alleviate this, the façade will be constructed using a precast system.
+To try and alleviate this, the façade will be constructed using a precast system.
 A study will be done to determine how this would impact the detailing, construction, and cost of the façade.
+One of the main goals in this study is to have a minimal impact on how the building will look architecturally.
 Both the concrete and façade redesign will affect the schedule's critical path.
 This is why a new schedule will be constructed with these changes to show the impact.